How Jane The Virgin Reimagined On-Screen Sex For Women

 A new series from the editor of Yes Means Yes that explores the politics of sex, power, and representation.

 In 2014, when Jane the Virgin first premiered on the CW, it didn’t sound like a promising pitch: a show surrounding the virginity of a Catholic twentysomething who is accidentally artificially inseminated.
 As someone who sees virginity as a harmful construct, it was a hard pass from me.
-So imagine my surprise when friends convinced me to give it a try, and I discovered my new favourite show.
+So imagine my surprise when friends convinced me to give it a try, and I discovered my new favorite show.

 In that first season, Jane the Virgin quietly broke new ground in TV depictions of women’s sexuality, and it hasn’t stopped since.
 It tells the story of three generations of Latina women: the sincerely devout but still frisky widow Alba (Yvonne Coll), her sexually liberated daughter Xiomara (Andrea Navedo), and Xo’s daughter, the titular Jane (Golden Globe winner Gina Rodriguez), an aspiring novelist who is trying to carve her own middle path when the preposterously accidental pregnancy blows up her life.